RyanKennon/okta-AD-integration/README.md

 ### 2) Import from Active Directory

+A Full Import pulls all users and groups from Active Directory into Okta based on the configured OU scope.
+Confirming the import assignments links the AD accounts to their corresponding Okta user profiles, making Active Directory the authoritative source for those identities.

 1. In **Okta** open the **Directory** tab then select **Directory Integrations**
 2. Choose your **Directory**
 3. Open the **Import** tab then **Import Now**